-We went for afternoon tea however they serve breakfast and lunch too, all with many locally sourced ingredients.
-Emphasis seems to be on Australian products, fair trade ingredients and on-site baked food.
+We went to the Gingerbread House Cafe for afternoon tea however they serve breakfast and lunch too, all with many locally sourced ingredients.
+The emphasis seems to be on Australian products, fair trade ingredients and on-site baked food.

 Their coffee is locally roasted (and delicious!) and their chocolate is from a Blue Mountains chocolatier.